JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/Pahlavi_Texts_Part_3/Dina_i_Mainog_i_Khirad_3.md

 1\.
 The sage asked the spirit of wisdom (2) thus: ‘Is liberality good, or truth [^1], (3) or gratitude [^2], or wisdom, (4) or complete mindfulness [^3], or contentment?’

 5\.
-The spirit of wisdom answered (6) thus: 'As to the soul _it is_ liberality, as to all the world _it is_ truth, (7) unto the sacred beings _it is_ gratitude, as to a man's self [^4] _it is_ wisdom, (8) as to all business _it is_ complete mindfulness, and as to the comfort of the body and the vanquishing of Aharman and the demons contentment is good.'
+The spirit of wisdom answered (6) thus: ‘As to the soul _it is_ liberality, as to all the world _it is_ truth, (7) unto the sacred beings _it is_ gratitude, as to a man's self [^4] _it is_ wisdom, (8) as to all business _it is_ complete mindfulness, and as to the comfort of the body and the vanquishing of Aharman and the demons contentment is good.’

 <figure class="table chapter-navigator">
   <table>